Osei-dot/Data-Management-Portfolio-Project/README.md

 Use SQL to develop analytics-ready database views

 # Prerequisites:
-Pandas
+Pandas,
-SQL
+SQL,
-Knowledge of data cleaning
+Knowledge of data cleaning.